 Filtering Traffic

 Fiddler Everywhere sets itself as the operating system proxy once the system capturing activates.
 The application captures and outputs all HTTP/HTTPS/WebSocket traffic from client applications that respect the system proxy.
-The Live Traffic list displays the traffic as session entries.
+The Live Traffic grid displays the traffic as session entries.

 Filters

-The Filters toolbar option enables you to apply complex filtering solutions, such as creating multiple filtering conditions, combining them with logical operations, saving filters for later reuse, and more.
+The Filters option enables you to apply complex filtering solutions, such as creating multiple filtering conditions, combining them with logical operations, saving filters for later reuse, and more.
 An active column filter automatically adds as a condition in your active filter (or in the Default filter if no saved filters are active).

 Filters toolbar option